Dragonseeds

-Dragonseeds, released in Japan as Dragon Seeds: Saishū Shinka Keitai (ドラゴンシーズ ～最終進化形態～, Doragon Shīzu ～Saishū Shinka Keitai～), is a video game where the player must clone a dragon and train it to fight.
+Dragonseeds, released in Japan as Dragon Seeds: Saishū Shinka Keitai (ドラゴンシーズ ～最終進化形態～, Doragon Shīzu ～Saishū Shinka Keitai～), is a 1998 tactical role-playing video game developed and published by Jaleco for the PlayStation.
+The player must clone a dragon and train it to fight.
 The player gets to choose from five basic dragon types and two secret dragons.
 The game also allows the player to receive extra dragons through the saves files of certain games, if the memory card is placed at the second slot.
 The game also allows a two-player mode, where each player can battle each other with their own dragons.

 Gameplay

 The premise of the game is to raise a dragon and have it participate in battle.
 After acquiring high enough stats the dragons evolve into more powerful forms.
 There are three elemental types in the game: Fire, aqua, and storm.
 Fire being basic flame control, Aqua referring to water or ice abilities, and Storm refers to electrical powers.
 Each dragon has an element it is born with, and each species of dragon has certain limitations on how many elements it can be.
 The elements work in a rock, paper, scissors way of play: Fire being strong against storm, but being weak to water.
 Storm being strong against water, but weak to fire.
 Water being strong against fire, but being weak to storm.

 The goal of the game is to raise a dragon to compete in the Arena with the aim of being the best dragonsage in the land.
 The higher the rank, the tougher the competition and the more prize money involved.
 The player can move around the map as needed, but the entirety of the game takes place within a single city.

 The game supports two-player combat as well, with two modes, regular and quick battle.
 Quick battle allows for pre-registered dragons to be used as opposed to having to raise the player's own and is comparable to the Battle Now mode of Pokémon Colosseum.